mantidproject/mantid/docs/source/plotting/MeshPlotHelp.rst

 Scripting
 #########
 Here are some examples of what you can achieve by plotting the sample shapes with a script.
-Click on ``Source Code`` above each plot to download the relevant code snippet.
+Click on ``Source Code`` above each plot (only available on html page) to download the relevant code snippet.

 Scripting is useful to show only certain component shapes.